-The Eden Valley's wine region and wineries are next door to the Barossa Valley and together they make up the Barossa region.
-Find out more.
+Eden Valley is a garden of grapes and gums.
+It’s next door to the Barossa Valley and together they make up the Barossa region.

 The number of wineries in Eden Valley is small but the region has a significant influence on Australian winemakers.
 Eden Valley's signature varieties are Riesling and Shiraz, however it also produces Sauvignon Blanc, Semillon, Chardonnay, Pinot Gris, Cabernet Sauvignon and Merlot.